ifs-rwth-aachen/RWTH-Colors/README.md

 a ColorManager using  ColorManager(frmt='RGB').

 ## Tip
-You can get even more beautiful plots if you rwthcolors together with the [SciencePlots](https://github.com/garrettj403/SciencePlots) python package.
+You can get even more beautiful plots if you use rwthcolors together with the [SciencePlots](https://github.com/garrettj403/SciencePlots) python package.
 Then you can use for example:

 `with plt.style.context(['science', 'grid', 'rwth']):